ajpalkovic/yapl/README.md

 JavaScript and Yapl however support first-class functions, so there is an inherent ambiguity when the return value of a function is another function, as is case with the above example.
 I will have to assess whether or not the utility of paren-less function calls outweighs the awkward ambiguities.

+### 9-17-2012
+I fixed a couple more bugs in the parser and lexer:
+  - if a parser rule captured the value of a terminal, but at that position in the lexer there was an optional terminal (such as a \n), then it would capture the value of that optional token, as opposed to ignoring it.
+  - the first character of a regular expression literal must not be a space character
+    - I should probably make that more extensible to any whitespace character.